digideskio/UIKitCatalog-percy-sample/README.md

 1. add a new iOS UI Testing target (swift) ![Add iOS UI Testing](/step_images/add_target.png)
 2. download and add XCTestCase+percySnapshot.swift to the UI Testing target.
 You can get the code from: [percy-ios-uitest-helpers](https://github.com/mfazekas/percy-ios-uitest-helpers)
+3. write/record UI Test and add percyScreenshot calls (we recommend starting with smaller number of screenshots and extending later)

 ## Discailmer